icarofua/vehicle-rear/README.md

 python3 siamese_temporal3.py train
 ```

-## 4 Testing the algorithms
+## 4. Testing the algorithms
-In this process, the data are loaded from the json file generated for the step 6.
+In this process, the data are loaded from the json file generated for step 6.

 ### 4.1 siamese plate
 ```